Federico-ui/sweets-shop/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-stylish-portfolio/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/stylish-portfolio/).
+[Open a new issue](https://github.com/Federico-ui/sweets-shop/issues) here on GitHub.